cds-snc/talent/_pages/en/about/about-us.md

 Andrea Gilbrook (head of talent)

-Alexa Davidson (people operations coordinator)
+Alexa Davidson

-Brock Higgins (recruiter & talent partner)
+Brock Higgins

-Jessica Loadenthal (people operations - project lead)
+Jessica Loadenthal

-Stephanie Gauthier (people operations coordinator)
+Stephanie Gauthier

-Sana Qureshi (people operations - people & culture lead)
+Sana Qureshi

 ### What we do